accordproject/techdocs/docs/cicero-cli.md

     --dsl          path to the clause text
     --verbose, -v                                                 [default: false]

+# cicero archive

+Creates a Cicero Template Archive (.cta) file from a template stored in a local directory.

+Options:

+    cicero archive

+Options:
+  --help         Show help                                             [boolean] --version      Show version number                                   [boolean] --template     path to the directory with the template                [string] --archiveFile  file name for the archive                              [string] --verbose, -v                                                 [default: false]

 # cicero execute

 Loads a template from a directory on disk and then attempts to create a clause from input